inowas/morpheus/concepts/2024-04-19 - Raster-Interpolations.md

 In this case, we can have two possibilities:

 * export the raster data to a cartesian grid with a rotation angle
-* export the model data to the bounding box ouf the model grid without rotation
+* export the model data to the bounding box of the model grid without rotation

 Let's define the names of the three different algorithms: